Updated Mar 01, 2026

 Key Takeaways

-- Use OAuth 2.0 to establish secure and reliable connections.
+• Use OAuth 2.0 with the offline_access scope to establish secure, long-lasting connections.

 How can I securely connect Xero data to my app?

-- Authenticate with OAuth 2.0: Start by registering your app in the Xero Developer Portal to get a client ID and secret.
-Use these credentials to generate secure tokens.
-Make sure you never hard-code tokens; instead, store them in an encrypted format to keep them safe.
+Authenticate with OAuth 2.0 by registering your app in the Xero Developer Portal to get a client ID and secret.
+Use these credentials to generate secure tokens, storing them encrypted rather than hard-coded.
+Request only the scopes your app needs (like accounting.transactions), always use HTTPS with TLS 1.2+, and include the offline_access scope for refresh tokens that maintain connections without constant re-authentication.

 How can I manage Xero's API rate limits and keep my app's data in sync?